Cornelia (mother of the Gracchi): Biography

 Cornelia married Tiberius Sempronius Gracchus, grandson of Tiberius Sempronius Gracchus, when he was already in middle age.
-The union proved to be a happy one, and together they had 12 children, which is very unusual by Roman standards.
-Six of them were boys and six were girls.
+The union proved to be a happy one, and together they had 12 children, an unusually high number by Roman standards.
+Six of the children were boys and six were girls.
 Only three are known to have survived childhood: Sempronia, who married her cousin Publius Cornelius Scipio Aemilianus, and the two Gracchi brothers (Tiberius and Gaius Gracchus), who would defy the political institutions of Rome with their attempts at popular reforms.

-After her husband's death, she chose to remain a widow while still enjoying a princess-like status and set herself to educating her children.
-She even refused the marriage proposal of King Ptolemy VIII Physcon because she is made to be a virtuous and dutiful wife after the death of her only husband.
-However, her refusal could simply be justified by the fact that she had a desire for more independence and freedom in the manner in which her children were to be raised.
+After her husband's death, Cornelia chose to remain a widow while still enjoying a princess-like status and set herself to educating her children.
+She is said to have been so virtuous and dutiful to the memory of her husband that she even refused the marriage proposal of King Ptolemy VIII Physcon.
+However, her refusal could equally be justified by the fact that she had a desire for more independence and freedom in the manner in which her children were to be raised.

 Later in her life, Cornelia studied literature, Latin, and Greek.
 Cornelia took advantage of the Greek scholars she brought to Rome, notably the philosophers Blossius (from Cumae) and Diophanes (from Mytilene), who were to educate young men.
 She had been taught the importance of receiving an education and came to play an extensive role in her sons' education during the "bygone republican era," resulting in the creation of a "superior breed of Roman political leader."
 Cornelia always supported her sons Tiberius and Gaius, even when their actions outraged the conservative patrician families in which she was born.
 She took a lot of pride in them, comparing her children to "jewels" and other precious things, according to Valerius Maximus.

 After their violent deaths, she retired from Rome to a villa in Misenum but continued to receive guests.
 Her villa saw the likes of many learned men, including Greek scholars, who came from all over the Roman world to read and discuss their ideas freely.
 Rome worshipped her virtues, and when she died at an advanced age, the city voted for a statue in her honor.